 Allan Dib’s 1-Page Marketing Plan can work for any type of business, and he’s done a podcast interview about how it applies to SaaS.

 The thing is your SaaS go to market strategy should fit on a single page.
-Contrary to popular belief, it is not a long term, far ranging plan.
-It is simply how you are going to gain your first $10k or $100k in MRR, depending on your goals.
+Contrary to popular belief, it is not a long term, far ranging business plan.
+It is simply how you are going to gain your first $10k or $100k in MRR, depending on your business model, pricing strategy, and goals.

 You can find a picture of the actual 1-page marketing plan here, but the idea is that you have:

-The second-most important tip is that you should be building your go to market strategy at the same time or before your product.
+The second most important tip is that you should be building your go-to-market plan at the same time or before your product.
+Marketing should be part of the product development roadmap.
 You should never build something and then wonder who to sell it to.

 These things should go hand in hand.

-- Use market research to inform how you will market your product as well as how you build it.
+Use market research, data, and solid KPIs and metrics to inform how you will market your product as well as how you build it.

-- Start selling your product (or at least collecting leads) before your product is fully built.
+Start selling your product (or at least engaging in lead generation) based on the GTM plan before your product is fully built.

-- Experiment with different audiences (selling, collecting leads, interviews, surveys) to discover who has the greatest need for your product and then build it for them and build your marketing channel around them
+Experiment with buyer personas and different audiences (selling, collecting leads, interviews, surveys) to discover who has the greatest need for your product and then build it for them and build your marketing campaigns and channels around them

 Stick to one market, one audience, and one acquisition channel at a time

-In the long run, your SaaS product might be used by companies in different niches and all over the world, but for now you need just one geographical region, one target persona, and one channel you will use to reach them.
+In the long run, your SaaS product might be used by companies in different niches and new markets all over the world, but for now, you need just one geographical region, one ideal customer target persona, and one channel you will use to reach them.

 If that’s working, do it until you’ve exhausted it.
-If not, tweak just one element at a time until you find the combination that you should exhaust.
+If not, tweak just one element of your action plan at a time until you find the combination that you should exhaust.

 Common go to market failures to avoid